Label Tracks

 TrackCollapse.png

-Click on this to make the track 'fold up' into a smaller size.
+Click on this, at the top of the Track Control Panel, to make the track 'fold up' into a smaller size.
 Click again, or drag the lower edge of the track to restore the size.

 Selecting the Label Track